K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 Lookup for the number of instances from the general section.
 Modify the number of instances to as much as you want and click the set button.
-Several instance modification is completed.
+Several instance modifications are completed.
 ![](./images/openpaas-eclipse/image85.png)

 ##### Memory Limit